Alexander D. Henderson Jr.

-Alexander Dawson Henderson Jr. (February 16, 1895 – July 8, 1964), was a business leader, financier and philanthropist, and long-time mayor of Hillsboro Beach, Florida.
+Alexander Dawson Henderson Jr. (February 16, 1895) was an American business leader, financier and philanthropist, and long-time mayor of Hillsboro Beach, Florida.
 He was Vice President and Director of the California Perfume Company (CPC), which later became Avon Products.
-Henderson is also known for his philanthropy; he created the Hillsboro Country Day School, and is known for being the namesake of the Alexander D. Henderson University School at Florida Atlantic University.
+Henderson is also known for his philanthropy; he created the Hillsboro Country Day School, and is the namesake of the Alexander D. Henderson University School at Florida Atlantic University.

 Early life

-Alexander D. Henderson was born on February 16, 1895, in Brooklyn, New York, the son of Alexander.
-D. Henderson Sr. and Ella Margaret Brown.
-He was the grandson of Joseph Henderson (pilot) and brother to Girard B. Henderson.
-In 1909, the Henderson family moved to Suffern, New York.
-Henderson spent most of his early life in Suffern.
+Alexander D. Henderson was born on February 16, 1895, in Brooklyn, New York.

+Alexander D. Henderson was the son of A. D. Henderson of Suffern.

-In June 1914, when Henderson was 19, his father took the family on a two-month vacation-business trip to Europe.
+In June 1914, when Henderson was 19, his father took the family on a vacation-business trip to Europe.
 They saw fields of flowers and bought necessary oils from the French.
 The family also visited the oil factories that made the perfume for the California Perfume Company.

-Marriage and children

-On February 14, 1920, Henderson married Mary Barnes Billings Anthony in Ridgewood, New Jersey, daughter of Walter Dayton Anthony.
-They had two children, Mary and Alexander.
-In September 1935, they got divorced in Reno, Las Vegas.
-On March 28, 1936, Henderson married Lucia Maria Ernst in New York City.
-They had a son named A. Douglas who was born in New York City.

-Military
+Military high school

 From 1912 to 1915, Henderson attended the New York Military Academy, a boarding school at Cornwall-on-Hudson, New York, south of Newburgh.
-At the New York Military Academy, Henderson was listed as Lieutenant of Company B.

-In 1916, Henderson attended Dartmouth College in Hanover, New Hampshire, and belonged to the ZETA Chapter of the PSI Upsilon Fraternity.
-By midyear, he decided to leave Dartmouth and volunteer for the U. S. Army during World War I. On August 15, 1917, he was called into active service at the Student Officer Training Camp in the Ramapo, New York precinct.
-Because of his military experience while at the New York Military Academy, he became a 2nd Lieutenant in the Cavalry, stationed at Fort Dix, New Jersey.
+By midyear in 1916, he decided to leave Dartmouth and volunteer for the U. S. Army during World War I. On August 15, 1917, he was called into active service and became a 2nd Lieutenant in the High School Cavalry, stationed at Fort Dix, New Jersey.
 He was also stationed at Company D, Hughes High School in Cincinnati, Ohio.
 He was promoted 1st Lieutenant on April 8, 1918.

-Professional life

-California Perfume Company

-Henderson started working for the California Perfume Company (CPC) in 1919 in the shipping department.
-By 1925, Henderson had become vice president and a Director of CPC in charge of purchases.

-On October 6, 1939, The California Perfume Company changed its name to Allied Products and then, in 1939, to Avon Products Inc.
+Career

+He was the son of Alexander D. Henderson and worked his way up from the bottom of the company beginning in 1916 to become vice president of Avon, and is known as a philanthropist.
+Alexander D. Henderson, Jr. was a founder and principal benefactor of the Alexander Henderson Private School, a/k/a Alexander D Henderson University School Home & School Association, which is on the campus of the Florida Atlantic University in Boca Raton.
+“A.D.
+Henderson is a public school governed by Florida Atlantic University and has no tuition cost.”